 Floors including sub-floors

+Repair category:

+Notes: No significant defects noted.

+Internal joinery and kitchen fittings

 Repair category: 2

-Notes: There are sections of sunken flooring.

-Flooring is springy/uneven in places.

-Internal joinery and kitchen fittings

-Repair category:

-Notes: There is wear and tear to some fittings.
+Notes: There is wear & tear and some damage to joinery and kitchen fittings.

+Wardrobe doors require adjustment.

+There is some historic rot adjacent to the first floor shower cubicle.